The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Introduction

-For SMGs, the rest-frame UV-optical morphological information (e.g., mergers, disks or spheroids) is largely unclear, due to their general faintness in these bands.
-Previous SMG-morphological analysis show disk-dominated features \citep{Toft2014, Chen2022}.
-However, as a SMG, \targetname\ demonstrates spiral-arm-like features, suggesting that the formation mechanics of SMGs are not fully understood.
-Further, \citet{Dave2010} proposed that SMGs can form from isolated massive galaxies with starbursts, while, \citet{Sanders1988} suggest that merger processes are involved in forming SMGs.
-JWST studies of the rest-frame optical morphology to distinguish the above two formation scenarios.

-This paper is organized as follows: Section~\ref{sec:data}, described details of data collection and reduction.
-Section~\ref{sec:analysis}, presents the spectra of \targetname\ obtained from ALMA and JWST/NIRISS and a stellar-mass surface density map.
-In Section~\ref{sec:discussion}, provides further discussions of our observations.
+This paper is organized as follows: {Section~\ref{sec:data} describes} details of data and reduction {technique}.
+Section~\ref{sec:analysis} presents the spectra of \targetname\ obtained from ALMA and JWST/NIRISS and a stellar-mass surface density map. {In Section~\ref{sec:discussion}, we provide further discussion} of our observations.
 In this paper, we assume a flat cosmological model with $\rm{\Omega_{M} = 0.3, \Omega_{\Lambda} = 0.7}$ and $\rm{H_0 = 70\ km\ s^{-1}\ Mpc^{-1}}$, $1\arcsec=7.7$ kpc at $z=3.06$.
 The Glafic lensing model is adopted \citep{Oguri2010}.